bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 In order to lift this restriction, we introduce C#-specific variants of `Call`, `Invoke`, `New`, and `Index`.
 Those APIs are completely analogous to the LINQ equivalents, except for the `Arguments` property's type.
 Rather than storing a collection of `Expression`s to denote the arguments, we store a collection of `ParameterAssignment` objects.

 A `ParameterAssignment` object is created through the `Bind` factory method, analogous to the concept of a `MemberAssignment` created via a `Bind` method in LINQ for use in object initializer expressions.
-It represents the assignment of an `Expression` to an argument represented by a `ParameterInfo`.
+It represents the assignment of an `Expression` argument to a parameter represented by a `ParameterInfo`.

 Factory methods for `Call`, `Invoke`, `New`, and `Index` have overloads that accept a `ParameterAssignment[]` or `IEnumerable<ParameterAssignment>` in places where LINQ APIs have `Expression`-based equivalents.
 In addition, the `Expression`-based overloads exist as well (and hide the LINQ APIs methods) which enables the use of optional parameters without having to create parameter assignments.